 - Allergy testing cost – allergy testing is usually covered by insurance.
 Cost may vary depending on where the doctor is and the insurance they accept, as well as on how many allergens are being tested for.

-For previous generations of allergy sufferers, allergy testing involved a skin prick test – a grid is drawn on the child’s skin, and a series of needles apply a minute amount of allergens to specific squares.
-A skin reaction is usually seen within 15 minutes.
-It sounds pretty unpleasant, and it can be.
-But some doctors now prefer ImmunoCAP blood tests over skin prick tests, at least for babies.
-Not necessarily because the ImmunoCAP is less invasive – blood is still being drawn.
+For previous generations of allergy sufferers, allergy testing involved a skin prick test.
+Contemporary doctors now prefer ImmunoCAP allergy blood tests over skin prick tests, at least for babies.
+It’s not necessarily because the ImmunoCAP is less invasive – blood is still being drawn.
 The reason is much more practical.

 “Babies have a smaller surface area, so you really can’t test for too many allergens,” Dr. Patel explains.
 “Some babies need a routine blood test for their one-year physical to check for anemia – it may be a good time to add the allergy test, so the baby doesn’t have to be poked an extra time.”

-An allergist may still opt for the skin prick test; neither the blood draw nor the skin prick test is as painful as being vaccinated, says Dr. Patel.
-But they are certainly uncomfortable ordeals in hospitals that can be frightening to a child.
+An allergist may still opt for the skin prick test; neither the blood draw nor the skin prick allergy test is as painful as being vaccinated, says Dr. Patel.
+But they are certainly uncomfortable ordeals that can be frightening to a child.

 “Parents should expect that their children will be scared,” cautions Dr. Patel.
 “Of course, with a blood draw, there is pain associated.
 The skin testing, in my opinion, is less painful than a blood draw, especially if using the multi-test.
 But it still is uncomfortable and scary for the patient, so most children do cry.”

-Parents shouldn’t be reluctant to have their child tested for allergies – even if an undiagnosed allergic reaction isn’t severe enough to endanger a baby’s life, it sure is enough to make them irritable and fussy.
+Barriers aside, parents shouldn’t hesitate to have their child tested for allergies – even if an undiagnosed allergic reaction isn’t severe enough to endanger a baby’s life, it sure is enough to make them irritable and fussy.
 After all, they don’t have many ways to communicate that they don’t feel well.
 So it may very well be worth trading off an uncomfortable appointment at the allergist for a calmer, happier baby at home.